daisydaisyyy/l-system-generator/README.md

-# web_project
+# web_l-system
-A simple project for my web development exam: a web application for procedurally generating and visualizing plant growth using L‑Systems.
+A  web application for procedurally generating and visualizing plant growth using L‑Systems.

 1. l-system genome generation
 a l-system is defined by: